jlvallelonga/logic-learner/README.md

 logic-learner
 =============

-allows you to specify waiting times for the turning on of a device (via controllable power outlet) and the simulation of a key press.
+Allows you to specify waiting times for the turning on of a device (via controllable power outlet) and the simulation of a key press.
 For use with the Open Workbench Logic Sniffer